Dr. Feng Li

 Dr. Weiqing Chen

-Weiqing Chen, Ph.D., Director of Drug Metabolism, earned his doctorate degree in Biology from the University of Kansas in Lawrence, Kansas.
+Weiqing Chen, Ph.D., Director of Drug Metabolism and Head of Operations for Biopharmaceutical Services, earned his doctorate degree in Biology from the University of Kansas in Lawrence, Kansas.
 Dr. Chen brings more than 14 years of research and industry experience in drug discovery and development.
 He established DMPK service capability at a leading CRO in China.
 While there, he developed stable business relationships with more than 100 clients in the U.S., Europe, Japan, and China.
 He led the DMPK effort in numerous integrated drug discovery and development programs.
 He also made significant contributions in designing and managing preclinical DMPK studies for regulatory filings in the U.S. and China.
 Dr. Chen is an expert in designing and conducting ADME studies as well as LC-MS/MS method development and sample analysis.

 John Pyle serves as Quality Assurance Manager at Alliance Pharma.
 Mr. Pyle has over 35 years of work experience in international pharmaceutical and CRO companies.
 The first 10 years of his career were spent in Toxicology at International Research and Development Corporation and at Burroughs-Wellcome, Inc. The past 25 years have been in Quality Assurance in the U.S. and China with companies such as Glaxo Wellcome, Boehringer-Ingelheim, Roche, Shanghai Chempartner, and Advion Bioservices.
 Mr. Pyle is experienced in hosting FDA inspections and sponsor audits.